Connect to Databricks

 fetching schema information, Cluvio also tries to retrieve approximate row

 counts in each table.
-If you disable nightly schema updates, the almanach is
+If you disable nightly schema updates, the almanac is

 only updated when you manually trigger a schema refresh on the datasource from